It's not a local secret: Everyone knows that the Gorge is a great place, not only to play, but to work and live.

 Award-winning Portland author Ismet Prcic offers a glimpse of growing up in war-torn Bosnia, his struggles with PTSD, and the therapeutic power of writing.

-Journalist Peter Zuckerman tells the story of K2’s deadliest day from the point of view of the tireless sherpas.
+Journalist Peter Zuckerman tells the story of K2’s deadliest day from the point of view of the sherpas.

 Comics journalist Joe Sacco and war correspondant Chris Hedges turn their attention to the poorest cities in our own country.